erollon/MHS-WCSP/README.md

 # MHS-WCSP

 ## How to execute:

-See `mhs_wcsp -h` for a description of the options.
+See `mhs_wcsp -h` for a full description on options.

 To reproduce the results in our AAAI'24 paper, use the following command lines: